You can follow Coach Consuegra on Twitter @cconsuegra

 Consuegra coached the 2013 Atlantic 10 Player of the Year, Jennifer Hailey, along with two other all-conference selections in Amanda Dowe and Hammonds.
 Hailey became just the second player in school history to receive the highest honor from a league.
 Consuegra, a former collegiate point guard herself, helped tutor Hammonds to a breakout campaign in which she finished among the nation’s Top 10 in assists per game and set single-season program standards for assists (209) and minutes played (1101).

-Both Hailey and Dowe have continued their playing careers, turning professionally and heading overseas to compete in Italy and Spain, respectively.
+Both Hailey and Dowe continued their playing careers, turning professionally and heading overseas to compete in Italy and Spain, respectively.
+Dowe has extended her career by playing in Brazil.

 The Niners won a school record 13-in-a-row during the tough conference season and earned ESPN.com National Team of the Week honors in February.
 Charlotte also received votes in the March 4 Associated Press poll, the first national recognition for the program since 2002-03.